M.S. degree track options

-The Department offers three degree track options for its M.S. students: 1) an all-coursework option, 2) a project-based option, and 3) a thesis option.
+The Department of Mechanical Engineering offers three degree track options for its M.S. students: 1) an all-coursework option, 2) a project-based option, and 3) a thesis option.
 Only the thesis option requires students to formally opt in to that track; however, all new M.S. students should decide between these three options as soon as possible.
 All degree tracks require students to earn a minimum of 42 credits.

 Students who wish to pursue the project-based or thesis options are responsible for contacting faculty members about the availability of suitable project opportunities or research topics.
 Please be aware that this process may be very competitive.